MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **authId**  The ID of the device associated with this event.
 For Microsoft Account tickets, this is expected to be the MSA Global ID.
 - **authSecId**  The secondary ID of the device associated with this event.
 For Microsoft Account tickets, this is expected to be the MSA Hardware ID.
 - **deviceClass**  The device classification.
-Examples: Desktop, Server, or Mobile.
+For example, Desktop, Server, or Mobile.
 - **id**  A unique device ID.
 - **localId**  A locally-defined unique ID for the device.
 This is not the human-readable device name.
+Most likely equal to the value stored at HKLM\Software\Microsoft\SQMClient\MachineId
 - **make**  Device manufacturer.
 - **model**  Device model.
 - **orgAuthId**  ID used to authenticate the orgId.